tsmboa0/agent-bob/README.md

 ## Future Enhancements

 - Integration with auction data for more accurate investment recommendations
+- Caching popular bar hsitories to reduce frequent LLM API calls (increases speed and reduces cost)
 - User feedback loop to improve recommendation accuracy over time
 - Expanded food and occasion pairing database
 - Flavor profile visualization tools
 - Social sharing of recommendations
+- We used the multi-agent system architecture to allow for easy integrations of future agents.

 ## License